 And, critically, it is the financial reports that the owner depends upon to make the decisions that run the company.
-The creation of inventory plans, pricing strategies, the analysis of trends, margins, customer results, effective use of manpower, all depend on how easy it is to understand the financial results and how accurately they are reported.
+The creation of inventory plans, pricing strategies, the analysis of trends, margins, customer results, effective use of manpower, all depends on how easy it is to understand the financial results and how accurately they are reported.

 It takes more than just printing the numbers on a page.
-It is the analysis of those numbers that will allow you to make the decisions that keep you ahead of the competition, warn you of the upcoming cash crunch, smooth the relationship with your bank, tell you how efficiently your plant is operating, find ways of saving you money.
+It is the analysis of those numbers that will allow you to make the decisions that keep you ahead of the competition, warn you of the upcoming cash crunch, smooth the relationship with your bank, tell you how efficiently your plant is operating, and find ways of saving you money.

-CFO Simplified takes the complexity out of decision making by assuring that you have the accurate information that you need to make the right decisions for your business, and a trusted advisor with whom to discuss those plans and decisions.
+CFO Simplified takes the complexity out of decision making by ensuring that you have the accurate information that you need to make the right decisions for your business, and a trusted advisor with whom to discuss those plans and decisions.

 Each month we provide key insights, resources and tips for building a better business.
 Get the latest blog posts, business hints, accounting tips and a personal note from Larry.

 Our people are unique CFOs.
 They are all operationally

 Created Custom For Your Company By an Experienced CFO